By Nick Heath

-A common technique for teaching AI systems is by training them using a very large number of labelled examples.
-These machine-learning systems are fed huge amounts of data, which has been annotated to highlight the features of interest.
-These might be photos labelled to indicate whether they contain a dog or written sentences that have footnotes to indicate whether the word 'bass' relates to music or a fish.
+A common technique for teaching AI systems is by training them using a very large number of labeled examples.
+These machine-learning systems are fed huge amounts of data, which have been annotated to highlight the features of interest.
+These might be photos labeled to indicate whether they contain a dog or written sentences that have footnotes to indicate whether the word 'bass' relates to music or a fish.
 Once trained, the system can then apply these labels can to new data, for example to a dog in a photo that's just been uploaded.

-This process of teaching a machine by example is called supervised learning and the role of labelling these examples is commonly carried out by online workers, employed through platforms like Amazon Mechanical Turk.
+This process of teaching a machine by example is called supervised learning and the role of labeling these examples is commonly carried out by online workers, employed through platforms like Amazon Mechanical Turk.

-In the long run, having access to huge labelled datasets may also prove less important than access to large amounts of compute power.
+In the long run, having access to huge labeled datasets may also prove less important than access to large amounts of computing power.

-In recent years, Generative Adversarial Networks ( GANs) have shown how machine-learning systems that are fed a small amount of labelled data can then generate huge amounts of fresh data to teach themselves.
+In recent years, Generative Adversarial Networks ( GANs) have shown how machine-learning systems that are fed a small amount of labeled data can then generate huge amounts of fresh data to teach themselves.

-In contrast, unsupervised learning uses a different approach, where algorithms try to identify patterns in data, looking for similarities that can be used to categorise that data.
+In contrast, unsupervised learning uses a different approach, where algorithms try to identify patterns in data, looking for similarities that can be used to categorize that data.